JOTTMEDIA/jottmedia.github.io/content/en/blog/github-copilot-dein-neuer-ki-programmierassistent.md

-Basic programming knowledge is helpful, but Copilot can also make useful suggestions for beginners and help them learn by help them learn by providing contextualised hints and full code examples.
+Basic programming knowledge is helpful, but Copilot can also make useful suggestions for beginners and help them learn by help them learn by providing contextualized hints and full code examples.

 3 **How is GitHub Copilot different from other programming tools?